tarelli/org.geppetto.samplesolver/README.md

-#Hodgkin Huxley sample solver for the simualation engine for the OpenWorm project
+#Hodgkin Huxley sample solver for the simulation engine for the OpenWorm project

 http://openworm.org